 About Santa María la Blanca Synagogue

-Santa María la Blanca Synagogue in Toledo, Spain, has the unique disposition of originally being a Moorish construction built for a Jewish synagogue which was converted into a Christian church in the 15th century.
-Santa María la Blanca Synagogue was first constructed in 1180, completed in the early 13th century, and it was originally called Ibn Shushan Synagogue.
+Santa María la Blanca Synagogue in Toledo, Spain, is unique in having originally been a Moorish construction built as a Jewish synagogue which was later converted into a Christian church in the 15th century.
+Santa María la Blanca Synagogue literally translates into Synagogue of Saint Mary the White, and today is open to view.

-Today Santa María la Blanca Synagogue is a popular tourist destination.
+Santa María la Blanca Synagogue history